Otto Bock MOVOHOOK 2GRIP 10A80 P [pimped]

 The Otto Bock MovoHook 2Grip 10A80 hook turns out to be very nice with just one exception:

 Otto Bock had offered me to swap defective material but not to improve the design significantly after I had submitted both problem and solution (below) to them.
-I decided that their hooks were too valuable for me to just have them forget to get that joint built the right way.
+I decided that their hooks were too valuable for me and that it was best to go for sturdy fixes rather than what appeared to be “company promises”.

-Maybe a prosthetic manufacturer can risk to forget that I am not that patient type of client that puts up with a wiggly prosthesis (which really is very unnerving), perceives themselves as taxi driver for the cause of cheap engineering (which adds up in terms of valuable time during work hours) and that will try to get insurance to pay for repeatedly wrecked material (as Otto Bock made it clear that they suggested I get ergotherapy and their products were not to be over-used without a metric specification of what they understand as ‘use’).
+Maybe a prosthetic manufacturer can risk to forget that I am not that patient type of client that puts up with a wiggly prosthesis (which really is very unnerving), perceives themselves as volunteer taxi driver for the cause of cheap engineering (which adds up, in terms of valuable time during work hours) and that will try to get insurance to pay for repeatedly wrecked material (as Otto Bock made it clear that they suggested I get occupational therapy /ergotherapy and their products were not to be over-used without a metric specification of what they understand as ‘use’).

 So after I had identified the problem - wiggly joint- the first hook (I have a total of two of them - one for dirty work, one for clean work) was pimped.
 Now the second one has undergone the same procedure.